MileHacker Logo

 Drive defensively.
 Be alert for potholes, speed bumps, pedestrians, cyclists, and animals.

-Night driving not recommended outside main towns due to poor lighting and unmarked obstacles.
+Night driving not recommended outside major towns due to poor lighting and unmarked obstacles.

 Parking

-Free parking at most hotels and attractions.
+No-cost parking in most lodging and popular sights.
 When parking, be mindful of security.

 Never leave valuables visible in your vehicle, as opportunistic theft can occur.